rogerojar/UDPClientServer/README.md

 >Connection

-Alter the line :
+Alter this line :
 ````
 String addressName = "localhost";
 ````
-with an IP address of the server machine if using them on the same network
+located in the client side with an IP address of the server machine if using them on the same network

 Note : If using two computer the machines must be on the same network.